jsoref/ceph/doc/dev/cephadm/developing-cephadm.rst

     an almost "real" environment.
   - Safe and isolated.
 Does not depend of the things you have installed in your machine.
 And the vms are isolated from your environment.
   - Easy to work "dev" environment.
-For "not compilated" software pieces, for example any mgr module.
+For "not compiled" software pieces, for example any mgr module.
 It is an environment that allow you to test your changes interactively.